shotahorii/datascience-math/README.md

 ## View/Edit on your computer

 Only prerequisites is a jupyter environment.
-Below is an example env.
+Below is an example environment.

 ### Example Environment